uccser/cs-unplugged/docs/source/author/topics.rst

       science:
         ...science data here...

-  - Each curriculum link slug must contain the following values:
+  - Each curriculum area slug must contain the following values:

-    - ``name`` - The text for the curriculum link for displaying to the user.
+    - ``name`` - The text for the curriculum area for displaying to the user.

-An example curriculum links file with multiple curriculums may look like the following:
+An example curriculum areas file with multiple curriculums may look like the following:

 .. code-block:: yaml